Table of Contents

 Triggered Messages: Setup

-Read Time: 14 mins
+Read Time: 12 mins

-Triggered messages allow you to configure customized messages that can be sent out automatically to customers based on the occurrence of specific events.
+Triggered messages allow you to configure customized email messages and canned SMS messages that can be sent out automatically to customers based on the occurrence of specific events.
 For example, you can have a message automatically sent to customers once they reach a certain percentage of their data usage each month, or when a credit card on the customer's account is about to expire.
 Below, you will find an overview of how to set up triggered messages, as well as an example use case of where these can be utilized.

-These two messages are fundamental to the system working, and therefore they cannot be edited or deleted, and is why you do not see an Edit option on their individual item lines.
+These messages are fundamental to the system working, and therefore they cannot be edited or deleted, and is why you do not see an Edit option on their individual item lines.

 Creating a Triggered Message